rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

  **Test 8:** Initiate the protocol with 1 coordinator and 5 participants and make one participant unilaterally abort the transaction.
  **Test 9:**  Initiate the protocol with 4 coordinators and 5 participants and make one participant unilaterally abort the transaction.
  **Test 10:** Initiate 2 instances of the protocol in parallel and succeed committing in both.
+ **Test 11:** Initiate the protocol with 1 coordinator and 1 participant and before the transaction is committed, send an abort message to coordinator to simulate a failure in the particpant.